kaitiepiee/pli-app/README.md

 # Pascual Liner Inc. Website
 ## Overview
-This website is created for Pascual Liner Inc., a city operation transport company.
-It serves as an online platform for users to learn more about the company, explore available career opportunities, and get in touch through contact forms.
+This website was created for Pascual Liner Inc., a city operation transport company servicing Metro Manila, Philippines.
+This online platform allows users to learn more about the company, explore available career opportunities, and get in touch through contact forms.

 ## Technologies Used
 - Frontend: React.js, HTML, CSS